-One of the undead’s hand covered the man’s mouth.
+One of the undeads’ hands covered the man’s mouth.
 Bits of skin landed on his tongue.
 The rancid taste nearly made the man vomit, not that the creature’s firm grip would have allowed it.
 Its smell assaulted the man’s olfactory nerves and was enough to make him wretch.
 Gregory did not have the chance to scream.

 Not that he would have.
 It was not his style.
 Only his dilating pupils belied his expressionless demeanor as those icy fingers squeezed into his flesh and sinew.

-Blood trickled from where his skin tore and stained his nice clothing with a sickening cerise.
+Blood trickled from where his skin was torn so and stained his clothing with a sickening cerise.
 The zombies had yet to use their teeth as they preferred to prolong their victim’s suffering.

-Contrary to popular belief, scratches and bites do not cause one to become one of the undead, only demonic magic cand do that.
+Contrary to popular belief, scratches and bites do not cause a person to become one of the undead, only demonic magic can do that.
 Should he escape, the gashes, still relatively shallow and merely flesh wounds at this point, would have a chance to heal.
 His suit, however, was damaged beyond repair.

-Gregory gyrated to and fro on his back dozens of times within a minute in a controlled haste.
-He did not have much room to do this but took advantage of the little space that he was given.
+Gregory gyrated to and fro on his back dozens of times within a mere minute in a controlled haste.
+He did not have much room to move but took advantage of the little space that he was given.
 The man still had to act quickly, though, as his window of opportunity rapidly closed with each passing second.